 1. Acquisition: Which truck best fits the application?

 Moving forward to 2010, when even more uncertainty will impact purchasing decisions, fleet managers should first consult with acquisition specialists to determine which truck best suits their application, rather than simply focusing on price.
-Industry consultants bring vast experience to the table and work with fleets in identifying unique needs and offering viable, cost-effective solutions to fulfill them.
+Industry consultants bring vast experience to the table and work with fleets to identify unique needs and offer viable, cost-effective solutions.

 Dedicated to understanding a truck’s unique application and identifying a particular specification that best suits a fleet’s needs, acquisition consultants offer an effective ordering cycle with flexible financing that enables fleets to select a specific make, model, and specifications package to maximize a truck’s residual market value.
 Acquisition specialists can coordinate manufacturers and suppliers on an individual basis and negotiate discounts and incentives.
 They are, in a sense, strategic partners that assist in managing government compliance and help fleets get the right trucks and equipment at the right cost, at the right time.